davide-perli/App-clust3r/README.md

 The list of URLs is stored in the `logos.snappy.parquet` file.
 Results are saved in the `output.txt` file.
 Connect to the database to store and view the URLs and the logos!
+The results can be seen in the [output.txt file](https://github.com/davide-perli/App-clust3r/blob/main/output.txt)

 ## First Part